-MJM Limited

-Thistle House, 4 Burnaby Street
+MJM Limited Thistle house, 4 Burnaby Street Hamilton HM 11 Bermuda Tel: +1 44 Email: frana URL: www

-Hamilton HM11

-Bermuda

-Tel: +441 292 1345

-Email: franafahy@mjm.bm

-URL: www.mjm.bm
++1 441 294 3612 franafahy@mjm.bm www.mjm.bm

 MJM Limited is regularly retained by leading international law firms.
 We have a broad-ranging practice with an emphasis on civil and commercial litigation, banking and finance, general corporate, trusts, property, insolvency and restructuring.

-We also offer advice and services to international individual and commercial private clients.
+We also offer advice and services to local and international individuals and companies.
 Our lawyers offer practical, common sense advice based on an in-depth knowledge of the legal, regulatory and commercial environment in Bermuda.
 We also offer a high degree of Director involvement in the work that we do.
 Each practice area is led by a Director who is recognised as a leading practitioner in Bermuda in their respective field of specialisation by Chambers Global.
 Our collective knowledge and experience across practice areas enables us to offer a comprehensive and thorough service to our clients.